paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 This happens when individuals, businesses, or governments save a portion of their income and deposit it in banks or invest it in financial markets; these funds become available for lending or investing in productive activities or in buying assets that we mentioned earlier.

-Now that we have context into why capital formation is important and how it is supported let’s look at the market sizes of institutions and vehicles supporting it.
+Now that we have context into why capital formation is important and how it is supported let’s look at the market sizes of financial services supporting it.

 ## Benchmarking the Indian financial services market

-### GDP and macro data
+**1. GDP and macro data**

 We know how GDP is calculated.
 And since that is common across economies, it gives us a fair idea of different countries' spending power and resilience.
 Seems only fair to start here.

 Let’s start with the GDP of India compared to other countries.
 And something that sticks out immediately when we look at GDP data for the top 10 largest countries is the GDP per capita difference between India and other countries.
 Even though India is the 5th largest country GDP-wise, the GDP per capita has a long way to go before it can be compared with other countries on the list.